 Interest accrues daily and credits monthly to your account.

-The TIAA Bank Yield Pledge Money Market accounts is their other variable rate account and this one boasts a higher APY – especially on larger balances.
-For the first year after opening a money market account, you’ll earn an intro APY of 0.45%.
+The TIAA Bank Yield Pledge Money Market accounts is their other variable rate account and this one has an APY of 0.40% on all balance tiers.

 TIAA Bank Yield Pledge Money Market